lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 These effects require an unlocked minion to be used, they cannot be used by locked minions.

+*"Do X to do Y"* is the same template and follows the same rule: the effect cannot be used (nor the card played) if X cannot be done.

 ##### “Search”

 Some effects have you search your library or crypt.